FortranVBA/DAP12/README.md

-# Soft Desk API application
+# Application

-Soft Desk API is a back-end application to be executed locally in the context of OpenClassroom educational project.
-It allow registered users to report and follow project related issues.
-Registered users can create projects, add project contributors, create project issues and create issue comments.
-This application has been developed with the Django rest framework, using SQlite database.
+This application is a back-end application to be executed locally in the context of OpenClassroom educational project.
+It allow registered users to manage other users, clients, contracts and events (permissions are according their staff department).
+This application has been developed with the Django rest framework, using a postgres.

 ## Installation and first launch